How to Play Aces in Blackjack?

 Can You Split Aces Twice in Blackjack?

 - When playing blackjack, players can usually only split aces once during a single game.
 However, some land-based Las Vegas casinos and some online casinos allow players to split aces twice, so always double-check the casino’s specific rules.
+For example, this is possible in the Atlantic City Blackjack variant.

 Chart for playing aces in blackjack